martius-lab/cluster_utils/docs/index.rst

 A non-exhaustive list of features is the following:

+- **Parametrized jobs and hyperparameter optimization**: run grid searches or multi-stage hyperparameter optimization.
+- **Supports several cluster backends**: currently, Slurm_ and HTCondor_ [1]_, as well
+  as local (single machine runs) are supported.
-- **Automatic Condor/Slurm usage** Jobs are submitted, monitored (with error reporting), and cleaned up in an automated and highly customizable way.
+- **Automatic job management**: jobs are submitted, monitored (with error reporting), and cleaned up in an automated way.
+- **Timeouts & restarting of failed jobs**: jobs can be stopped and resubmitted after some time; failed jobs can be (manually) restarted.
-- **Integrated with git**.
-Jobs are run from a ``git clone`` with customizable branch and commit number.
+- **Integrated with git**: jobs are run from a `git clone` with customizable branch and commit number to enhance reproducility.
-- **PDF & CSV reporting** Both grid search and optimization produce a pdf report with the specification, basic summaries, and plots.
+- **Reporting**: results are summarized in CSV files, and optionally PDF reports with basic summaries and plots.
-- **Advanced setting handling** Cluster utils offer a customized settings system based on JSON.
-Pointers within the JSON file and to other JSON files are supported.
-- **A LOT OF ADDITIONAL SWEETNESS** Most are demonstrated in the examples.
-Also, read the code ;).

 Basic Usage